 Policy and Public Affairs Officer, SGF

 Founder and CVO, Highland Food and Drink Club

 Convenience retail journalist

 Joint Chairman, GroceryAid Scotland

-The paper judging will take place in the week commencing Monday 6 June 2022 and the shortlist will be announced around a week later.
+The paper judging will take place early in June and the shortlist will be announced shortly thereafter.

 - The first step in the judging process for the SLR Awards is the paper judging.